 The material operating subsidiary for the Cerrado Verde Project is Verde Fertilizantes.
-The managers ("administradores") of Verde Fertilizantes are Felipe Paolucci, CFO, and Elton Golçaves, Mining Engineer, but the ultimate control of Verde Fertilizantes is with Cristiano Veloso, Director and Chairman.
+The managers ("administradores") of Verde Fertilizantes are Felipe Paolucci, CFO, and Elton Golçaves, Mining Engineer.
 Despite the controls that the Company has put in place, there may be risks associated with ensuring that the corporate actions of Verde Fertilizantes reflect the decisions of the Board of Directors and management of the Company.